 - View – The field can be seen, but its contents cannot be changed.
 (This permission level affects how the form is accessed on records.)

 - Run – The field can be seen through reports and search results, but its contents cannot be changed.
-(This permission is only applicable to reports and search.)
+(This permission is only applicable to reports and searches.)

 - None – The field cannot be seen, and its contents cannot be changed.

 For cases when different access levels are defined for a user’s role, department, or subsidiary, the highest level of access is granted.
-For example, an employee is assigned to a department that has Edit access to a custom field, and the employee’s role has been granted View access.
-The employee has the higher level of access – in this case, Edit access.
+For example, if an employee is assigned to a department that has edit access to a custom field, and the employee’s role has been granted view access.
+The employee has the higher level of access – in this case, edit access.